keyboard_arrow_up

 Sisal

-A hard, natural fiber rope that is similar to manila rope, though it is not as strong as manila rope.
-However, sisal has a very good knot-holding capacity and thus is used in applications such as gardening and bundling, where high strength is not a requirement.
-Its fibers are taken from the agave plant.
+A sturdy natural fiber rope similar to manila rope, but not as strong.
+Sisal holds knots well and is often used in gardening and bundling applications where high strength isn’t necessary.
+Its fibers are sourced from the agave plant.

 Polyester